tajpuriya27/LearningWithLeapfrog/Day1/Day1- Markup Language (.md).md

 ![paperImage](Day1.jpg)

-**It is hard for me make markdown documentation in Markup Language as beginner**
+**It is hard for me to make markdown documentation in Markup Language as beginner**
 _**I will definitely learn that soon**_